Benign Bone Tumorlesion Eg Fibrous Dysplasia with Odontogenic Tumor and Sinonasal Malignancy

 - Consider seeking prompt medical attention if you experience vision changes, such as double vision or blurred vision.

-- Consider seeking prompt medical attention if you experience numbness or weakness in the face or limbs.
+- Consider seeking prompt medical attention if you experience numbness or weakness in the face.

-- Consider seeking prompt medical attention if you experience a rapidly growing mass in the head or neck area.
+- Consider seeking prompt medical attention if you experience a rapidly growing mass in the face, mouth, or nasal passages.

 Lifestyle Considerations